SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Total ordering will be trivial here as there is only one replica which really executes requests.
 However, it may complicate other parts.
 For example, if the primary replica fails, how can we determine a new replica as the primary replica?
 Some consensus protocols might be helpful (e.g., PAXOS), but remember: *implementing a consensus protocol would be highly complicated and painful.*

 No worry.
 We will introduce our solution later.

+## Total Ordering

+Here are many ways to implement total ordering in active replication style.
+Let's list some:

+1. Ask every client to grab a ***sequence number*** from RM or another agency every time it wants to send a request.
+The request and its assigned sequence number will be delivered to all replicas, and replica will handle requests in the order of their sequence number (like what we do in TCP protocol).
+2. Ask all clients to send requests to RM (or another agency) and let the RM decide the ordering of requests.
+Replicas will get requests from RM.

+However, these schemes might be fragile if we consider some extreme cases:

+1. In the first scheme, what if a client grabs a sequence number and holds it for a long time before sending a request?
+What may happen is that replicas will block in order to wait for that request's arrival.
+2. In the second scheme, what if we have many replicas sending requests?
+Scalability would be an issue and the RM (or the agency receiving all requests) would become the bottleneck.

+We would use a new scheme instead in our peoject.
+This scheme only involves replicas themselves and it is easy to implement.

+(TODO)

+## Checkpointing

+## Assumptions

+# Web UI

+## GFD

+## LFD

+## RM

+## Replica